What is bronchiolitis?

+A severe infection in infants may cause a noticeably increased breathing rate.
 For information on what to do if your child has trouble breathing, see the topic Respiratory Problems, Age 11 and Younger.

 If your child has heart disease or was born prematurely, call your doctor at the first sign of bronchiolitis.

 How is bronchiolitis diagnosed?